 Your objective is to get the OBJEK entries and pass these values back to the KLAH table field CLINT to retrieve the CLASS field so you can see the number/name value that are displayed in transaction WGUS.”

 Create Merchandise Category Hierarchy

 “This page is particularly helpful for technical consultants working for SAP-retail and want to create / assign Merchandise category Hierarchy for the characteristic as we see in transaction WRFCHVALGRP.

-Even if the function module to be used for this is not yet released by SAP but as of now , i could find only this way to create Merchandise Category using Function Module.”
+Even if the function module to be used for this is not yet released by SAP but as of now, it could find only this way to create Merchandise Category using Function Module.”

 Article Master Data of ERP Retail – Deep Dive into Some Secrets – PDF

-Here an excellent PDF full of little tips to deep undestand how SAP MC (Merchandise Category) works.
+Here an excellent PDF full of little tips to deep understand how SAP MC (Merchandise Category) works.